St. Louis Cardinals: Interview With Pitching Prospect Connor Jones [Exclusive]

 Connor Jones may not be a name that most St. Louis Cardinals fans are following closely, but they certainly should.
 Drafted back in the second round of the 2016 MLB Draft, Jones has been flying under the radar in the Cardinals’ organization.
 He has been putting together a solid 2018 season for the AA Springfield Cardinals and is worth a closer look.

 Jones is projected to move through the Cardinals’ system quickly and could make a Major League debut at some point in the next year or two.
-He is known as a strong strike thrower with a strong sinker,
+He is known as a strong strike thrower with a strong sinker.

 Throughout the 26 games he has started and 41 games he has pitched for the Cardinals’ organization in his career, Jones has posted an 11-5 record with a 3.90 ERA.
 Those numbers are more than respectable and for those who haven’t heard much about him, this is your chance.